sajidbuet/sajidbuet.github.io/content/authors/0422062353-Soikot/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-interests:
+thesis:
-  - Thesis Title (BPGS Approved) _Hybrid Metal-Dielectric Nanostructures Integrated Heterojunction Thin Film Solar Cell for Efficiency_
+  title: Hybrid Metal-Dielectric Nanostructures Integrated Heterojunction Thin Film Solar Cell for Efficiency
+  status: CASR Approved

 # Organizational groups that you belong to (for People widget)
 user_groups: